JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

  </tr>
 </table>

-Before proceeding to collecting data, morphology fields will also have to be filled up.
-This information will allow you to use the in application counter to assist in the counting of semen samples.
-At least one field will be labelled as "Normal" by default.
-See screenshots below for an illustrations.
+Before proceeding to collecting data, morphology fields will also have to be configured.
+This information will allow you to use the in-application counter to assist in collecting count data about bull semen samples.
+By default, the first field is labelled as "Normal" and the users cannot reconfigure this field.

 <table>
  <tr>